 Know the difference between private and public recognition and what suits your donor best.
 Some want the public recognition.
 It may impact their business and it may be something they are needing for their own political goals or community involvement.
 Demonstration of good work in the community can be a key component that motivated their donation.

 Private appreciation is truly necessary for all donors.
 The deeper connection and demonstration of genuine appreciation is always important in solidifying and maintaining a healthy and continuous relationship.
 This may even include periodic notes or cards throughout the year.
-Invitations to events, and many other suggestions for public and private appreciation can also be found on our Donor Stewardship article.
+Invitations to events, and many other suggestions for public and private appreciation can also be found on the Donor Stewardship Chapter.